-The practice of mindfulness can help to create an answer.
-Being with the present can create a sense of self that is more accepting of the past and more comfortable with the unknowns of the future, while still being active in moments to moments creating a better blueprint for change.
-When we can be hypersensitive to the feelings and emotions that we create and experience ourselves, we can then be more open and receptive to the feelings, emotions, and experiences of others.
-Mindfulness opens you up to a place within yourself that beacons for a “reality check” creating a more resilient mindset so that you may do the same within the world.
+Being in the present can create a sense of self that is accepting of the past and comfortable with the unknowns of the future, while still being active moment-to-moment.
+When we can non-judgementally accept the feelings and emotions that we experience, we can then be more open and receptive to the experiences of others.

 Center's goal is to create an equitable world through the sustained practice of compassion and mindfulness.
 EM's three-tier foundation frames programming and workshops:

 - Mindful Activation, Systematic Change, and Sustainability of Practice

 - Robust programming with the population in mind

 Below are ways that Center has supported programming with the EM lens:

 - Social Justice - intergenerational connectedness; marginalized communities; historical, systematic, personal trauma workshops/presentations

 - Sustainability - environmental justice, human-animal connection, co-created workshops with demographic in mind

 Center Research - Equitable Mindfulness:

 Bautista, T. G., Cash, T., Dunis, J., Smith, P. G., Young, M., Meyerhoefer, T., & Pipe, T. B. (2019, Nov).
 Equitable Mindfulness for Social Changes: A Mixed Methods Analysis.
 Poster accepted for presentation at the American Public Health Association Conference, Philadelphia, PA.